WokLibCodeClub/SpaceRace/step01-create_rocket/readme.md

 Now we want to put the rocket at the starting position, the starter code sets the screen size to 400 x 400 pixels.
 This means both the x-axis and y-axis start at -200 and finish at +200.
 We want the rocket to start at the bottom of the y-axis and the middle of the x-axis.
-Can you think what those coodinates should be, click "Show code" to see how we move the rocket to the coordinates:
+Can you think what those coodinates should be, click "Show code" to see how we move the rocket to the starting coordinates:

 <details><summary>Show code</summary>